moviet/tuisql/README.md

   **Notes** :
    > You must add uniques **:name** as binding when you get _values_ from **outside** to prevent **_sql injection_**

-  The example on above will produces a hardcode query like below
+  The example on above will produces a hardcoded query like below

   ```php
   SELECT columnA, columnB AS Badass,